hamidhassan85/data_analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

     ![Power BI Desktop icon](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image1.png)

-    *Note: Dismiss any popups requesting an email or sign-in.*

 1. To open the starter Power BI Desktop file, select the **Open > Browse this device**.

 1. Navigate to the **01-prepare-data** folder.

-1. Select the **01-Sales Analysis-Starter** file.

 ## **Get data from SQL Server**